-GOP lawmaker sends letter asking for House chaplain to be reinstated
+Lawmakers push for Ryan to keep House chaplain he asked to resign

 The letter continued: "It appears the decision was made to minimize the input of members, and executed surreptitiously to overcome what was likely to be their overwhelming objection.
 It appears intentionally underhanded, and that is deeply disappointing!"

+Democratic Rep. Gerry Connolly of Virginia, who like Ryan is Catholic, said in a phone interview with CNN on Wednesday that he's part of informal discussions between about a dozen Democrats and Republicans, including members of the conservative Freedom Caucus, who are looking at options to bring back Conroy.

 Conroy, a Jesuit priest, resigned April 15 after he spent nearly seven years praying at the outset of House sessions.
 He wrote two versions of his resignation letter, which were both obtained by CNN from a congressional source.
-In the first version, he wrote that Ryan, who is Catholic, should consult with his chief of staff on a resignation date, but the second version stated his last day would be May 24.
-It's not immediately clear why Conroy was asked to resign.
+In the first version, he wrote that Ryan should consult with his chief of staff on a resignation date, but the second version stated his last day would be May 24.

+Connolly said a popular option among the group is to find a way to revoke the letter of resignation and get Ryan to agree to a different resignation date of January 3, 2019 -- the end date of the current Congress and Conroy's term.

 CNN reported last week that Ryan requested the House chaplain resign from his post earlier this month, and several prominent Democratic lawmakers -- and some Republicans -- want more information as to why the priest was asked to step down.